TGRHavoc/fivem-loadouts/readme.md

 # Loadouts

+# Note: This project is no longer maintained.

 A loadout system for the [FiveM](https://forum.fivem.net) mod for GTA-V.
 Give your players the ability to change their skin and weapons!

 ## Prerequisites